ckeditor/ckeditor5-dev/packages/ckeditor5-dev-translations/README.md

 ### `assetNamesFilter`

-A function to filter assets probably importing CKEditor modules.
-Potential performance boost for applications with many webpack entrypoints.
+A function to filter assets importing CKEditor 5 modules.
+Potential performance boost for applications with many webpack entry points.
+It allows disabling the `CKEditorTranslationsPlugin` plugin for an entry point not containing imports CKEditor 5 modules.
 Defaults to `name => name.endsWith( '.js' )`.

 ### `corePackagePattern`